ming71/mmdetection-annotated/README.md

 # Notes!!
 MMDetection-annotations have been update to latest **version 1.0**.
-I'll continue finish the remaining part and may not chase after upgrades in the future (present version is good enough)
+I'll continue updating but may not chase after upgrades for latest version.
 # mmdetection-annotated

 ## Introduction